phma/wring-twistree/README.md

 # Haskell
 You can run WringTwistree in the REPL with `stack ghci`, compile and run it with `stack run`, or use other Stack commands.
 You can also test the program with `stack test`.

+If you develop this using Cabal, please edit `package.yaml` to match any changes you make to `WringTwistree.cabal`.

 # Command-line options
 `stack run -- -k key -e plaintext -o ciphertext` enciphers a file.
 Omit `-o ciphertext` to encipher in place.